clojure-numerics/core.matrix.stats/README.md

 core.matrix.stats
 =================

 This project is now *DEPRECATED*.
-Equivalent functionality has now been integrated into the main core.matrix project
+Equivalent functionality has now been integrated into the main [core.matrix](http://github.com/net.mikera/core.matrix) library.

 ## Overview